pych/Meetup_Jan_Feb_2015/README.md

 ## Post Script
 * Syed to see what can be done with raspberry pi python library
 * Akilesh to bring in a professional python trainer for a talk
-* Someone could also attend every chennai py meetup just as a token of respect and also to spy on them.